patheros/PathSetManuals/modules/GlassShard.md

 ### Resets

-GlassShard's branching nature leads to pretty chaotic sequences.
-To help rein this in, GlassShard has an internal clock counter that triggers a reset.
+Glass Shard's branching nature leads to pretty chaotic sequences.
+To help rein this in, Glass Shard has an internal clock counter that triggers a reset.
 But what if you want chaos?
 Have no fear, just turn the knob all the way clockwise to disable the reset.

 What a reset on GlasShard does can also be modified.
 The COL control sets which column the module resets to.
 It also has two special options.
 Current resets to the top of the currently active column.
 Next resets one column to the right, wrapping around as needed.
 The reset behavior is the same if the reset is from a CV trigger or from the internal clock.